Most men know how to lose weight. Eat less, move more. It works.

 Why Most Cuts Fail

-The standard approach — eat less, do more cardio — works for fat loss but also reliably destroys muscle.
+The standard approach, eat less and do more cardio, works for fat loss but also reliably destroys muscle.
 After 12 weeks of aggressive restriction, many men end up lighter but with a worse body composition ratio than when they started.

 The problem is not the caloric deficit.
 The problem is that the deficit is too large, protein is too low, and resistance training volume drops because energy is scarce.